tallforasmurf/CoBro/README.md

 With each name is associated these data:
 * the comic's URL, e.g. "http://www.gocomics.com/stonesoup"

-* the days of the week when it is scheduled to update (if known)

 * an SHA-1 hash based on the last-read page of this comic

 * the status of the comic: New, Old,
 Bad (error reading URL) or Working (read in progress)

-* the date on which it was last read by this app

 * after a refresh, the HTML contents read from the URL